kaveripriyap/echo-game-1d-computation-structures/README.md

 ### Regfile

-p1seq- Player 1's sequence input
+* p1seq - Player 1's sequence input
-p2seq- Player 2's sequence input
+* p2seq - Player 2's sequence input
-sequenceCount- to keep track of the length of the sequence in that iteration p1Score- Keeps track player 1's score p2Score- Keeps track player 2's score round- total number of rounds played isP1- which player is currently inputting the sequence tempvar1 and tempvar2- for storing arbitrary values tempvar3- helps check if the led should turn on or not addvalue- helps with adding a value of 1 to the sequence if 1 is inputted winner- to store the value 1 if its a tie loopvar- in every iteration, we check if loopvar is lesser than sequence count seventeen- helps in masking 1 value seventeen_subtract- for storing the value subtracted from seventeen
+* sequenceCount - to keep track of the length of the sequence in that iteration
+* p1Score - Keeps track player 1's score
+* p2Score - Keeps track player 2's score
+* round - total number of rounds played
+* isP1 - which player is currently inputting the sequence
+* tempvar1 and tempvar2 - for storing arbitrary values
+* tempvar3 - helps check if the led should turn on or not
+* addvalue - helps with adding a value of 1 to the sequence if 1 is inputted
+* winner - to store the value 1 if its a tie
+* loopvar - in every iteration, we check if loopvar is lesser than sequence count
+* seventeen - helps in masking 1 value
+* seventeen_subtract - for storing the value subtracted from seventeen

 ### ASEL mux inputs

-- out_a
+* out_a
-- addvalue
+* addvalue

 ### BSEL mux inputs

-- out_b
+* out_b
-- 0
+* 0
-- 1
+* 1
-- 5
+* 5
-- 16
+* 16
-- 17
+* 17